-Third, add the dollar amount of these two items.
-This will give us the company’s total issued share capital at the par value of the stock.
+After that, add the dollar amount of these two items.
+This will give us the company’s total issued share capital at the stock’s par value

-Fourth, we need to look for items that will give us the premium amount or additional amount paid by the shareholders for the stock.
-To get that one has to look for “Paid-in Capital in Excess of Par Value” for the Common Stock, as well as for Preferred Stock.
+Now, look for items that will give the premium amount or additional amount paid by the shareholders for the stock.
+To get that, one has to look for “Paid-in Capital in Excess of Par Value” for the Common Stock and Preferred Stock.
 Now we need to note down their dollar amounts/values.

-Lastly, now add the numbers you got from step three and fifth, i.e. add the total par value of the issued stock and additional Paid-in capital.
+Now add the numbers you got from steps three and fifth, i.e., add the total par value of the issued stock and additional Paid-in capital.
 The resultant number will be the total Paid-in capital.

 Let’s make it more clear to understand the calculation through an example.